 The health insurance plans available to CIP members differ in the benefit levels they provide, the doctors and hospitals you can access and the out-of-pocket cost to you.
 In general, managed care plans, such as Health Maintenance Organizations (HMOs) and the Open Access Plan (OAP), deliver healthcare through a system of network providers and have a lower monthly premium than the College Choice Health Plan (CCHP).
 Members will find a listing of providers who participate in the health plan's network when they go to the provider directory page on the plan's website.

 There are several managed care plans located throughout the state available to CIP members.
-In addition to managed care, CIP offers the College Choice Health Plan (CCHP), administered by Cigna, which allows plan participants to access any provider nationwide.
+In addition to managed care, CIP offers the College Choice Health Plan (CCHP), administered by Aetna effective July 1, 2017, which allows plan participants to access any provider nationwide.
 Enhanced benefits are available for CCHP members who receive services from a CCHP network provider.

 Benefit recipients may view a map of the various plans’ coverage areas below:

 The Affordable Care Act rules require health plans to provide a summary of benefits and coverage and a glossary of health coverage and medical terms, designed to make it easier for you to compare your options and understand exactly what you are buying.
 The new requirements will also make it easier for employers to compare health insurance options to provide for their employees.
 Members can view the summary of benefits and coverage for each plan.